luminati-io/Italy-Proxies/README.md

 Sign up and receive a dollar-for-dollar match on your first deposit, up to $500!

-## Getting Started with Bright Data's Italy proxies
+## Getting Started with Bright Data's South Korea proxies
 1. **Start Free Trial**: No credit card required.
 2. **Integration**: Use our APIs or Control Panel to manage IPs and configurations.
 3. **Supported Languages**: Quick start examples provided for Python, Java, C#, Node.js, and Shell.

 ## Integrations
-Our Italy proxies integrate with popular tools and frameworks, including:
+Our South Korea proxies integrate with popular tools and frameworks, including:

 - [**Puppeteer**](https://brightdata.com/integration/puppeteer)
 - [**Selenium**](https://brightdata.com/integration/selenium)